 Day 6, Friday: Hike to the ice cap – full day tour

 We start the day by sailing from Ilulissat up north, passing Oqaatsut and continue up in the Paakitsoq Fjord; this amazing fjord is a hidden gem with the most beautiful, isolated and pristine nature.
-After approximately 2 hours boat ride, we’ll start our hike towards the moutain peak, where we will hvae the most amazing view over the ice cap, waterfalls and lagoons.
+After approximately 2 hours boat ride, we’ll start our hike towards the mountain peak, where we will have the most amazing view over the ice cap, waterfall and lagoon.
 It is a fantastic hike with great views.

 We’ll find a nice picnic spot to eat our lunch before hiking back to the boat, sailing back towards Ilulissat.
 On the way back, we will of course go look for whales, and maybe we’ll be lucky to get close to (most likely) hump back whales.
 We set departure time according to the tide table. (-/L/-)